Early Signs of Parkinson’s Disease You Might Be Ignoring

 What are the symptoms of Parkinson’s disease?

-According to the Public Health Agency of Canada, an estimated 84,000 Canadians aged 40 or older have been diagnosed with Parkinson’s disease, a disorder that most often occurs after age 50, and is more likely to affect men than women.
+According to Parkinson Canada, more than 100,000 Canadians are living with Parkinson’s disease, a disorder that most often occurs after age 50, and is more likely to affect men than women.

 This neurodegenerative disease can start with small signs, and then get progressively worse, eventually causing trouble with movement, rigidity, stiffness, and other symptoms.
 One of the most well-known signs and symptoms of Parkinson’s disease are tremors or shaking.